hfmnuernberg/Latent-Space-Explorer/README.md

 ## Description
-The Latent Space Explorer is a Max4Live Device that connects to another M4L Device: M4L.RhythmVAE from [Nao Tokui](https://github.com/naotokui "Nao Tokui GitHub").
+The Latent Space Explorer is a Max4Live Device that connects either to 2 parmaters in your ableton live set or to another M4L Device: The M4L.RhythmVAE from [Nao Tokui](https://github.com/naotokui "Nao Tokui GitHub").
 Latent Space Explorer enables musicians to explore and walk through the latent space of M4L.RhythmVAE by just playing their instruments.
 A neural network inside Latent Space Controller "listens" to a musician and transforms the musical input to the 2D representation of the latent space.
 This neural net can be easily trained individually.
 Furthermore it is possible to assign the xy-parameter-values to any other Ableton Live Device.

 ## Dependencies